coder-Aayush/ab-hugo-theme/README.md

 ### Displaying Other Pages in Menu/Nav

-For Displaying Your other files like _gallery.md_, Open _config.tomol file and type_
+For Displaying Your other files like _gallery.md_, Open _config.toml file and type_

 ```
 [[menu.main]]